CVMI-Lab/SparseKD/README.md

 ![latency](./docs/latency.png)

-Following results are measured in milliseconds.
+To facilitate further researches, we provide latency measured in milliseconds as follows:

 |      Model      | 1060 + Spconv2.x | 1080Ti + Spconv2.x | A100 + Spconv2.x |
 |:---------------:|:----------------:|:------------------:|:----------------:|